Vaishanv-mande/Github-demo2/README.md

 # Github-demo2
-This is my second repository
+This is my second repository.
+Author - Vaishnav Mande